red-and-black/friendli/README.rst

 ========
-GoodChat
+Friendli
 ========

-GoodChat is an app which makes it easier to meet new people with similar interests at conferences.
+Friendli is an app which makes it easier to meet new people with similar interests at conferences.

 The story